ikvmnet/ikvm/README.md

 #### `Automatic-Module-Name` Specification

-The `Automatic-Module-Name` is either a specified attribute of the JAR manifest, which can be found in the `META-INF/MANIFEST.MF` file inside the JAR, or agenerated value based on the name of the JAR file.
-See the [Java SE 9 JAR documentation](https://docs.oracle.com/javase/9/docs/api/java/lang/module/ModuleFinder.html#automatic-modules) for more information.
+The `Automatic-Module-Name` is either a specified attribute of the JAR manifest, which can be found in the `META-INF/MANIFEST.MF` file inside the JAR, or a generated value based on the name of the JAR file.
+See the [documentation](https://docs.oracle.com/javase/9/docs/api/java/lang/module/ModuleFinder.html#automatic-modules) for more information.

 ### MavenReference